 Teachers often want to bring current affairs and news into the classroom… but how are they supposed to do that if we are constantly surrounded by fake news, misinformation, and biases?

-At the end of the course, participants will be able to plan, execute and evaluate classroom activities that focus on the news, today’s relevant topics, and the information business.
+Upon completion of the program, participants will be proficient in devising, implementing, and evaluating classroom activities centered on news, relevant contemporary topics, and the dynamic nature of the information industry.

 The course will help the participants to:

-- Navigate and analyze the news stream we are bombarded with every day;
+- Navigate and analyze the daily influx of news effectively;

-- Create lesson plans that focus on current affairs and news delivered;
+- Create engaging lesson plans focused on contemporary affairs and news;

 - Introduction to the course, the school, and the external week activities;